Yevean23/gigstur-back/README.md

 ## API Lifecycle

-All business logic will be hidden behind layers of abstraction.

 Requests will update a value in the *transactions* collection in the firestore database.

 Then, a listener will pick up on the change and perform logic such as Stripe transfers in the background.